Yields head higher as stocks rebound

 By Karen Pierog

-CHICAGO, June 12 (Reuters) - U.S. Treasury yields rose on Friday as stocks were poised to erase some of the losses from their biggest one-day drop in about three months.
+CHICAGO, June 12 (Reuters) - U.S. Treasury yields rose on Friday as stocks clawed back some ground from Thursday's biggest one-day drop in about three months.

-He noted that the 10-year note continues to trade in a tight range as Treasuries rallied after the Federal Reserve ended its two-day meeting on Wednesday warning of a long road to recovery and as stocks dove on Thursday amid reports of rising COVID-19 cases.
+There is potential for the 10-year yield to jump over the longer term as fears over the coronavirus subside and bigger swaths of the U.S. economy restart, according to Stan Shipley, research analyst for Evercore ISI.

+While the yield could hit a range around 1.25% by the end of the year under current conditions and with no change in Federal Reserve policy or guidance, Shipley said, the Fed would likely step in to keep rates low to "really heal the economy."

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was last up 2 basis points at 0.1989%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was last up 1 basis point at 0.189%.

 On Thursday, the Fed announced it was slightly raising the price of the operations after seeing "substantial improvements" in market conditions.